ArunodaySingh/Linux-Command-All-in-One-/README.md

 6.Home Directory: The absolute location of user’s home directory.
 7.Shell: The absolute location of a user’s shell i.e. /bin/bash.

 # .
-Create a User with Different Home Directory
+Create a User with Different Home Directory<br>
-useradd -d /home/user1 arun
+useradd -d /home/user1 arun<br>

-# You can see the user home directory and other user related information like user id, group id, shell and comments.
+# You can see the user home directory and other user related information like user id, group id, shell and comments.<br>
-cat etc/passwd | grep user1
+cat etc/passwd | grep user1<br><br>

-# Create a User with Specific User ID
+# Create a User with Specific User ID<br>
- whenever we create a new user accounts in Linux, it assigns userid 500, 501, 502 and so on… useradd -u 952 username
+ whenever we create a new user accounts in Linux, it assigns userid 500, 501, 502 and so on…<br>
+ useradd -u 952 username<br>

-# Create a User with Specific Group ID
+# Create a User with Specific Group ID<br>
-useradd -u 952 -g 152 username
+useradd -u 952 -g 152 username<br>

-# Add a User to Multiple Groups
+# Add a User to Multiple Groups<br>
-useradd -G admins,webadmins,developers username
+useradd -G admins,webadmins,developers username<br>
-Next, verify that the multiple groups assigned to the user with id command. id username
+Next, verify that the multiple groups assigned to the user with id command. id username<br>

-# Add a User without Home Directory
+# Add a User without Home Directory<br>
-useradd -M username
+useradd -M username<br>
 Now, let’s verify that the user is created without home directory, using ls command. nothing exist inide the home directory

-# Create a User with Password Expiry Date
+# Create a User with Password Expiry Date<br>
- useradd  2023-03-14 -e user_name
+ useradd  2023-03-14 -e user_name<br>

- <h6> Cat and Mount Command </h6>
+ <h6> Cat and Mount Command </h6><br>

-# cat command ussing for different purpose.
+# cat command ussing for different purpose.<br>
-cat > fileName	To create a file. cat oldfile > [newfile]	To copy content from older to new file. cat file1 file2 and so on > new file name	To concatenate contents of multiple files into one. cat -n/cat -b fileName	To display line numbers. cat -e fileName	To display $ character at the end of each line.
+cat > fileName	To create a file.<br>
+cat oldfile > [newfile]	To copy content from older to new file.<br>
+cat file1 file2 and so on > new file name	To concatenate contents of multiple files into one.<br>
+cat -n/cat -b fileName	To display line numbers.<br>
+cat -e fileName	To display $ character at the end of each line.<br>

-# The mount command attaches the filesystem of an external device to the filesystem of a system.
+# The mount command attaches the filesystem of an external device to the filesystem of a system.<br>
-fdisk -l // to check the sdb/filename now mkdir inside mnt or media using command mkdir /mnt/usb-drive mount /sdb/filename /mnt/usb-drive
+fdisk -l // to check the sdb/filename<br>
+now mkdir inside mnt or media using command <br>
+mkdir /mnt/usb-drive<br>
+mount /sdb/filename /mnt/usb-drive<br>

-<h6> Linux Chown Command Examples to Change Owner and Group </h6>
+<h6> Linux Chown Command Examples to Change Owner and Group </h6><br>
 The concept of owner and groups for files is fundamental to Linux.
 Every file is associated with an owner and a group.
-You can use chown and chgrp commands to change the owner or the group of a particular file or directory.
+You can use chown and chgrp commands to change the owner or the group of a particular file or directory.<br>

-firstly check the file owner  by using ls -l filename then , chown new_user_name filename
+firstly check the file owner  by using<br>
+ls -l filename<br>
+then ,<br>
+chown new_user_name filename<br>